 The Allagash Wilderness Waterway (AWW), in northwestern Maine, is a 92-mile lakes and river system flowing south to north through a vast, largely privately- owned working forest.
 The ecological integrity of the Waterway, as well as the experience of visiting it, depends mainly on the quality of its waters and the habitats the Waterway provides for native flora and fauna.
 The Allagash is especially important as it is the largest undeveloped watershed east of the Rocky Mountains.
 It is without permanent settlements, public or paved roads, and utilities and it is the only large watershed in the U.S. harboring intact populations of native, wild Brook Trout, Lake Trout, Lake Whitefish, and Burbot in its large lakes, ponds, and river, together with all their tributaries.

 A Comprehensive Inventory and Ecological Assessment of the Waterway is the first phase of the AWW-Natural Resources Inventory, Ecological Assessment, and Long-Term Monitoring initiative (NRIM).
 It includes the physical environment (topography, hydrology, bedrock, soils), and its biodiversity (terrestrial and aquatic species and ecosystems) within the context of the Pre-1841 Allagash Watershed. it also addresses the current and future resilience of the Waterway in the face of a warming climate and changing forest practices.
 The initial inventory and ecological assessment report is now complete.
-The two-volume A River in Space and Time will be available in early 2024.
+A download of the report is availabe on the Digital Maine Library.

 The Coldwater Fisheries Habitat Temperature Monitoring Project (CWFHTM) is recording baseline thermal conditions in AWW tributaries and along the main stem of the river.
 Fisheries biologists will prioritize the tributaries according to their current contribution to sustaining brook trout populations, their vulnerability to temperature increases, and their potential to maintain conditions that will allow brook trout in the AWW to adapt to anticipated temperature increases in the long term.
 Protocols for an ongoing monitoring program will be established for the most important tributaries.
-A report on the 2022 and 2023 CWFHTM will be available here in early 2024; and AWWF plans to continue this monitoring project through the summer of 2026 at a minimum.
-AWWF Coldwater Fisheries Report 2023
+The report on the 2022 and 2023 CWFHTM is available at the link below; and AWWF plans to continue this monitoring project through the summer of 2026 at a minimum.

 Why Is This Work Being Done?